Kineret is a medicine that is used to treat:

 You are therefore advised to be selective about which sections or pages you wish to print.

-Kineret is indicated for the treatment of the signs and symptoms of rheumatoid arthritis in combination with methotrexate, in adults with an inadequate response to methotrexate alone.
+Kineret is indicated in adults for the treatment of the signs and symptoms of RA in combination with methotrexate, with an inadequate response to methotrexate alone.

 Meeting highlights from the Committee for Medicinal Products for Human Use (CHMP) 19-22 February 201823/02/2018